-The San Diego Regional Transportation Consolidation Act (Senate Bill [SB] 1703 Peace) assigned SANDAG the responsibility for planning, funding allocation, project development, and construction in the San Diego region for all transit projects, including heavy rail.
-The North County Transit District and San Diego Metropolitan Transit System retained the responsibility for the maintenance and operation of the rail services.
-As such, SANDAG is the CEQA Lead Agency for rail line construction projects proposed in San Diego County.
-In its role as the Metropolitan Planning Organization under federal and state law, SANDAG is also responsible for the development of the Regional Transportation Plan and a Sustainable Communities Strategy.
+The San Diego Regional Transportation Consolidation Act (Senate Bill 1703, Peace) assigned SANDAG the responsibility for planning, funding allocation, project development, and construction in the San Diego region for all transit projects, including heavy rail.
+NCTD and San Diego Metropolitan Transit System retained the responsibility for the maintenance and operation of the rail services.
+As such, SANDAG is the CEQA Lead Agency for rail line projects proposed in San Diego County.
+As the County's Metropolitan Planning Organization under federal and state law, SANDAG is also responsible for the development of the Regional Transportation Plan and a Sustainable Communities Strategy.
 The Regional Transportation Plan identifies transportation infrastructure investments and programming of transportation funding over a 30-year timeframe within the San Diego region in consideration of projected economic and population growth.
 The 2021 Regional Plan combines the Regional Transportation Plan and Sustainable Communities Strategy to achieve the regional greenhouse gas emissions reduction targets set by the California Air Resources Board.
 SANDAG's current plan was adopted by the SANDAG Board of Directors in December 2021, with an amendment approved in October 2023.